charisearter/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+A1.
+I learned about middleware and server-side routing.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+A2.
+MIddleware provides a way to extend the features provided by the Express framework and adds makes it easy to make the code more flexible (modular).

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+A3.
+In RESTful Web API’s, everything is a resource.
+Resources are accessible through unique URI’s, have multiple representations, communication happens over a stateless (HTTP), and management happens through HTTP methods.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+A4.
+HTTP Code 200 - for successful, 201 for created, and each of those could have a message stating the request was successful.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+A5.
+With Express Routers.

 ## Minimum Viable Product